 Alongside working on Easy PC, I was a freelance writer at Cryptoslate for one year, posting weekly articles on cryptocurrency/blockchain news, coin reviews, etc. During my time there I even had the honor of interviewing Jake Yocom-Piatt, the founder of Decred.

 Three clients later I dropped out of college and went on a 7 month trip around the world as a digital nomad.
 Along the way I spent time in Israel, Italy, Netherlands, Poland, Hungary and Romania.
-That’s also when I started Tuwiner SEO, a link outreach business.
+That’s also when I started an SEO backlink outreach business.

 Within 30 days I’d closed 8 clients using outbound marketing and was over the moon - I learned how to book meetings, talk to customers and close sales.
 Unfortunately, my fulfillment team wasn’t squared away, and delivering those services became a challenge.
 I had to stop selling so I could catch up.